 But how can we make an “energy sink”?
 How can we create Tesla’s “cold hole”?
 Tesla offers some food for thought on this question.

-Tesla goes on to further describe how we might produce cold in a given portion of space and cause the heat to flow in continually.
+Tesla goes on to further describe how we might produce a cold region in a given portion of space and thereby cause heat to flow in continually.

 Tesla, then asks his reader to “reflect a moment” noting: